aipmhub/chat-plugin-sdk/docs/api/use-watch-plugin-message.md

 ---
 title: useWatchPluginMessage
-description: used to listen for plugin messages sent from LobeChat
+description: used to listen for plugin messages sent from AiPMChat
 nav: API
 order: 1
 group:
   title: Hooks
   order: 10
 apiHeader:
-  pkg: '@lobehub/chat-plugin-sdk/client'
+  pkg: '@aipmorg/chat-plugin-sdk/client'
 ---

-`useWatchPluginMessage`This is a React Hook encapsulating the Chat Plugin SDK, used to listen for plugin messages sent from LobeChat.
+`useWatchPluginMessage`This is a React Hook encapsulating the Chat Plugin SDK, used to listen for plugin messages sent from AiPMChat.

 ## Syntax